apigee/api-platform-samples/doc-samples/javascript-cookbook/README.md

 This sample demonstrates how to write, attach, and execute simple JavaScript in an API proxy flow.

-The sampple implements the cookbook topic:
+The sample implements the cookbook topic:

 [JavaScript Proxy Cookbook Topic](http://apigee.com/docs/api-platform/content/use-javascript-customize-api)